 Our primary sources of liquidity are cash generated from operations and financing obtained from capital markets and financial institutions.
 Cash generated from operations is highly dependent on selling prices for our products, which can vary significantly from period to period.
-Cash and marketable investments totaled \$9.63 billion as of February 29, 2024, and \$10.44 billion as of August 31, 2023.
+Cash and marketable investments totaled \$9.15 billion as of May 30, 2024, and \$10.44 billion as of August 31, 2023.
 Our cash and investments consist primarily of bank deposits, money market funds, and liquid investment-grade, fixed-income securities, which are diversified among industries and individual issuers.
 To mitigate credit risk, we invest through high-credit-quality financial institutions and by policy generally limit the concentration of credit exposure by restricting the amount of investments with any single obligor.
-As of February 29, 2024, \$1.98 billion of our cash and marketable investments was held by our foreign subsidiaries.
+As of May 30, 2024, \$2.51 billion of our cash and marketable investments was held by our foreign subsidiaries.

 We continuously evaluate alternatives for efficiently funding our capital expenditures and ongoing operations.
 From time to time, we expect to engage in a variety of financing transactions for such purposes as well as to refinance our existing indebtedness, including the issuance of securities.
-As of February 29, 2024, \$2.50 billion was available to draw under our Revolving Credit Facility.
+As of May 30, 2024, \$2.50 billion was available to draw under our Revolving Credit Facility.
 Funding of certain significant capital projects is also dependent on the receipt of government incentives, which are subject to conditions and may not be obtained.

-To develop new product and process technology, support future growth, achieve operating efficiencies, and maintain product quality, we must continue to invest in manufacturing technologies, facilities and equipment, and R&D. We estimate capital expenditures in 2024 for property, plant, and equipment, net of proceeds from government incentives, to be in the range of \$7.5 billion to \$8.0 billion.
+To develop new product and process technology, support future growth, achieve operating efficiencies, and maintain product quality, we must continue to invest in manufacturing technologies, facilities and equipment, and R&D. We estimate capital expenditures in 2024 for property, plant, and equipment, net of proceeds from government incentives, to be approximately \$8.0 billion.
 Actual amounts for 2024 will vary depending on market conditions and may vary from quarter to quarter due to the timing of expenditures.
-As of February 29, 2024, we had purchase obligations of approximately \$1.01 billion for the acquisition of property, plant, and equipment, of which approximately \$938 million is expected to be paid within one year.
+As of May 30, 2024, we had purchase obligations of approximately \$1.31 billion for the acquisition of property, plant, and equipment, of which approximately \$1.20 billion is expected to be paid within one year.
 For a description of other contractual obligations, such as leases and debt, see "Item 1.
 Financial Statements - Notes to Consolidated Financial Statements - Leases," and " - Debt."

 To support expected memory demand in the second half of the decade, we will need to add new DRAM wafer capacity.
-Following the enactment of the CHIPS Act in 2022, we announced plans to invest in two leading-edge memory manufacturing fabs in the United States, contingent on CHIPS Act support through grants and investment tax credits.
+Following the enactment of the U.S. CHIPS and Science Act of 2022 ("CHIPS Act"), we announced plans to invest in two leading-edge memory manufacturing fab facilities in the United States, contingent on CHIPS Act support through grants and investment tax credits.
 As part of this plan, in September 2022, we broke ground on a leading-edge memory manufacturing fab in Boise, Idaho.
-Construction of the fab began in October 2023 with DRAM production targeted to start in calendar 2025 and first output in early calendar 2026.
-In addition, in October 2022, we announced plans to build a second leading-edge DRAM manufacturing fab in Clay, New York.
-We expect construction to begin in calendar 2024, with production anticipated to ramp in the latter half of the decade.
+Construction of the fab began in October 2023 with DRAM production targeted to start in early calendar 2026 and first output in mid calendar 2026.
+In addition, in October 2022, we announced plans to build a second leading-edge DRAM manufacturing facility, consisting of up to four fabs to be built over the next 20-plus years, in Clay, New York.
+We expect construction site preparation to begin in calendar 2025, with production anticipated to ramp in the latter half of the decade.
 We expect these new fabs to be key to meeting our requirements for additional wafer capacity starting in the second half of the decade and beyond, in line with industry demand trends.
-On August 21, 2023, we announced that two of our subsidiaries had each submitted full applications on August 18, 2023 for federal funding in the form of grants under the CHIPS Act for both of these projects.